Help if you’ve lost housing

 Sometimes there are multiple waiting lists for different rental assistance programs.
 When lists open, they are usually announced in local news and online.
 You can be on more than one waiting list at a time, in multiple areas.

-If you’re currently serving in the military and having problems with eviction or serious money problems, .
+If you’re currently serving in the military and having problems with eviction or serious money problems, your service’s relief organization may be able to help.
 Army Emergency Relief, the Navy-Marine Corps Relief Society, and the Air Force Aid Society can help you weather financial storms.

 2. Find safe temporary housing